Gerakan Pramuka Indonesia: Colonial period

+Formation

 When Indonesia became an independent country, there were more than 60 separate Boy Scout and Girl Guide organizations.
 Most were directly affiliated with some certain political parties or social groups.
-And there was one national organization - the People's Scouts (Pandu Rakyat Indonesia), founded on 27-29 December 1945, just almost half a year since independence, in its 1st Congress in Surakarta.
+And there was one national organization - the People's Scouts (Pandu Rakyat Indonesia), founded on 27–29 December 1945, just almost half a year since independence, in its 1st Congress in Surakarta.
 Attempts were made to unify all Scout organizations into one.
 The fact that Indonesia is made up of many islands made administration and supervision difficult, and the Japanese occupation caused some twenty separate Scout organizations to spring up, and it took time for them to coalesce.
 In September 1951, in a Jakarta conference, the People's Scouts, recognized by the Ministry of Education twice in 1947 and 1950 as the official Scout organization of the young nation, and the other 12 of the stronger Scout and Guide organizations nationwide met and decided to found a federating body to satisfy national and international needs.
 Representatives of these organizations decided that the time had come to merge into one national organization for Indonesian Scouting and Guiding.

 With their cooperation, the Ikatan Pandu Indonesia (Ipindo, Indonesian Scouting Union) came into being.
 Government approval of Ipindo was granted on 22 February 1952, and President Sukarno consented to become patron of the unifying and correlating National Scout Council.
 With the formation of Ipindo, Indonesia became a full member of the World Organization of the Scout Movement in 1953 as an organization of its Asia-Pacific Region.
 In 1955 the Ipindo hosted the country's first Scout Jamboree in Pasar Minggu, South Jakarta.